ImranParthiib/DevInsights/README.md

     I am continually enhancing my expertise and exploring backend technologies like Node.js, Express, and MongoDB, while also diving into emerging fields such as AI and blockchain.
 </p>
 <p>
-    In addition to web development, I have experience with C, C++, Java, and Python, and I possess strong knowledge of data structures, algorithms, and object-oriented programming.
-I enjoy problem-solving on platforms such as URI, HackerRank, and Codeforces.
+    In addition to web development, I have experience in C++, Java, Android development, and a solid foundation in data structures, algorithms, and OOP.
+I enjoy problem-solving on platforms like URI, HackerRank, and Codeforces.
+Beyond tech, I find inspiration in reading and writing.📚
-    Outside the technical realm, I enjoy reading and writing, which fuel my creativity and help me stay inspired. 📚
 </p>

 <p>